-To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
+To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of six months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
-US Citizens can refer to the US Department of State’s website for more information regarding passports.
+U.S. Citizens can refer to the U.S. Department of State’s website for more information about passports and processing time.

-Yearlong students require a Tier 4 General Student Visa.
-Students applying for a Tier 4 Visa must complete the application process prior to departure.
-You will be required to appear in person at a biometrics facility in order to complete this process.
+Yearlong students are required to apply for and obtain a Student Visa prior to departure.
+Students applying for a Student Visa will submit the application online.
+However, visa applicants will be required to appear in person at a biometrics facility to complete this process.

 All costs related to obtaining a visa, including travel, are your responsibility.

 Check with your home country consulate, as well as the embassy of the country in which you plan to study, regarding visa requirements.
-Permanent Residents of the US should check with US Immigration as leaving the country for more than one year may jeopardize permanent resident status.
+Permanent Residents of the U.S. should check with U.S. Immigration as leaving the country for more than one year may jeopardize permanent resident status.
 Tax clearance and re-entry forms may also be necessary in these cases.
 If you are from a non-English speaking country, you may be required to submit an English proficiency exam or certificate.